Piglet1976/Driveway-Hub/CURRENT-STATUS.md

-# DrivewayHub - Current Status for Claude
+# Driveway-Hub - Current Status for Claude

 ## Project Overview
 DrivewayHub is the world's first Tesla-integrated smart parking marketplace that connects drivers with homeowners who have unused driveways.
 Revolutionary Smart Auto-Park technology allows Tesla vehicles to automatically find, book, and navigate to optimal parking spots.